openfl/OpenFLDevelopersGuide/using-workers-for-concurrency/communicating-between-workers.md

 • Condition objects

 When you pass an instance of one of these objects using the Worker.setSharedProperty() method or MessageChannel.send() method, each worker has a reference to the same underlying object.
 Changes made to an instance in one worker are immediately available in other workers.
-In addition, if you pass the same instance of one of these objects to a worker more than once, the runtime doesn&#039;t create a new copy of the object in the receiving worker.
+In addition, if you pass the same instance of one of these objects to a worker more than once, the runtime doesn't create a new copy of the object in the receiving worker.
 Instead, the same reference is re-used.

 ## Additional data-sharing techniques {#additional-data-sharing-techniques}